UhOhSpiders/Cyber-Dancer/README.md

 - The menu system for the game is built with React.
 - The game's logic is structured through classes, and its rendered output is exposed as a canvas element to the React VDOM through a useCallback hook.
 - The game's graphics are dependent on a glTF file which is loaded via a custom useLoadGame hook.
 This hook prevents things like level and character selection from being displayed prematurely.
-- An instance of the game is then passed as a prop to the relevant React components, for chararcter and level selection.
+- An instance of the game is then passed as a prop to the relevant React components, for character and level selection.
 - _Note: Another popular approach to Three.js/React integration is React Three Fiber - a library which turns many aspects of the Three.js library into useful React-friendly components.
 I decided that the game logic I wanted to implement would be better suited to vanilla Three.js._

 #### Asset Authoring